 Also, you can omit the roasted sweet potato and just pile on more of the other toppings.

-Speaking of sweet potato, you can prep the sweet potato a day ahead, properly store in the fridge and reheat when ready to enjoy (same goes for the rice).
+Speaking of sweet potato, you can prep the sweet potato a day ahead, allow to cool, then store in an airtight container in the fridge.
+Reheat when ready to enjoy.

 Tips and Variations